-- 1. Enter Engine Maintenance Mode and select Positioning. - 2.
+- 1. Enter Engine Maintenance mode and select Positioning. - 2.
 Select Print Length Calibration. - 3.
 Select the roll paper you want to use. - Print length accuracy calibration can be performed starting with any roll paper.

-For the first test plot, leave the configured correction value at its default value.

-4. Select Start Print and print a test plot.
+- For the first test plot, leave the configured correction value at its default value. - When the printer contains two or more roll papers installed, the printer preferentially prints on the paper installed in the upper paper drawer.
+The printer prints on the paper in the lower paper drawer only when detecting no paper in the upper paper drawer. - 4.
+Select Start Print and print a test plot.